ratanlalmourya/geeksforgeeks/hashing/documention/intro.md

 Sure!
 In a direct address table, instead of using a hash function to calculate an index based on a key, each key is associated with a unique index directly.
 This means that when you want to access a value, you can simply look up the corresponding index in the table.

+### Direct Address Table will not work for -
+1. String
+2. Large Floating point numbers
+3. Large Numbers